DhiegoFC/Industrial_Electronics/lessons/week_03/hands-on/week_03_activity_02/README.md

 ## 🎯 Objective
 In this activity, students will learn how to use a **microphone sound sensor** to detect and visualize sound intensity through LEDs.
-The first experiment uses a **single LED** that turns ON with a loud sound (e.g., a clap), while the second displays **multiple LEDs** representing different sound levels.
+The first experiment uses a **single LED** that lights up when the sound passes a threshold (e.g., a clap), and the second uses **five LEDs** that illuminate progressively according to the sound intensity.

 ---